 Potential for employer-awarded scholarships and educational leave.

-IDEAL CANDIDATES TO OUR PROGRAMS
+IDEAL CANDIDATES FOR OUR PROGRAMS

 - Bilingual individuals already assisting or interested in assisting non-English speakers in the course of their regular work.